philtoms/short-circuit/README.md

 })(render);
 ```

-In the example above, the `add`, `update` and `remove` signals are attached to appropriate React events.
+In the example above, the `add`, `update` and `remove` signals are attached to appropriate events.
 Each signalled reducer receives the current state and the new value.
 The new state is propagated through the circuit and passed into the render function.

 ## How it works